Tom-Nagy/know-it/README.md

 * It matches children's curriculum and syllabus.
 * It follows the best learning practice.
 * It displays the content interactively.
-* It gives and enjoyable learning experience.
+* It gives an enjoyable learning experience.
-* It provides useful links on some additional content.
-* It provides useful links on how to learn and improving learning.
+* It provides useful links on how improving learning and studying skills.
 * It proposes a game to test and reinforce knowledge.
 * It proposes different level of difficulties for progression and challenge.
 * It presents some feedback to the users for encouraging them to pursue their learning and improving.
+* It rewards users by displaying achievements icons upon completing levels without mistakes.
+* It gives a challenge to the users.

 [**:back:** *Table of Content*](#Table-of-Content)

 ### **User Stories**

-Users between 11 and 16 years old and older users are treated as the same because the only difference would be that the younger audience might have to learn what is provided by the application for grades and schools reasons while the older audience would not have this imperative.
+Users between 11 and 16 years old and older users are treated as the same because the only difference would be that the younger audience might have to learn what is provided by the application for grades and schools reasons; while the older audience would not have this imperative.
 This does not affect the users stories significantly to be treated separately.

 **As a first time user, I want:**